green-coding-solutions/documentation/content/en/docs/measuring/containerizing-applications.md

 The virtualhost should have a hostname identical to the container.
 We set this container name later, so see it as given for the moment.

-This is the `wordpress.conf` file we need:
+Setup your `wordpress.conf` file as follows:
 ```bash
 Listen 9875
 <VirtualHost *:9875>